polyphony-chat/docs/SPECIFICATION.md

 ## 5. Users

-Each client must have a user identity associated with it.
-A user is identified by a unique federation ID (FID), which consists of the user's username (which must be unique on the instance) and the instance's root domain.
-A FID is formatted as follows: `user@optionalsubdomain.domain.tld`, which makes for a globally unique user ID.
-Federation IDs are case-insensitive.
+Every client requires an associated user identity.
+Users are distinguished by a unique federation ID (FID), comprised of their username, which is unique per instance, and the instance's root domain.
+This combination ensures global uniqueness.

+FIDs are formatted as `user@optionalsubdomain.domain.tld`, and are case-insensitive.

 The following regex can be used to validate user IDs: `\b([A-Z0-9._%+-]+)@([A-Z0-9.-]+\.[A-Z]{2,})\b`.